 The Vision Begins…

-Fired by his passion for literature distribution, Ken rented some upstairs rooms in Colchester, and named it “The Evangelical Publishing House.”
-This took place even when the government was severely limiting publishing and the opening of bookshops in wartime England.
+Fired by his passion for literature distribution, Ken rented some upstairs rooms in Colchester, England, and named his new work “The Evangelical Publishing House.”
+This took place even though the government was severely limiting publishing and the opening of bookshops in wartime England.

-The Adams felt led to align themselves with the Worldwide Evangelization (now WEC, International), with plans to help that organization establish regional centers in England.
-Although they planned to leave their bookshop, they did not want to see it closed.
+The Adams next felt led to align themselves with the Worldwide Evangelization Crusade (now WEC International), with plans to help that organization establish regional book centers in England.
 Norman Grubb of WEC was thrilled with the potential of a string of bookshops and remarked, “We could begin scattering ‘spiritual Woolworths’ around the country and then worldwide.”
-Requests, opportunities, and funding began to present themselves to Ken and Bessie, resulting in the formation of CLC as an autonomous ministry incorporated Nov.
+Requests, opportunities, and funding began to come to Ken and Bessie, resulting in the formation of CLC as an autonomous ministry incorporated Nov.
 1, 1941.